leeboardtools/mimon/UIDesignNotes.md

     - Add tooltip with description for name.

-- Change reconcile state editor to be toggling button.
 - Add splits list editor.
 - Add split quantity editor.
 - Add adding new transaction for last row.